How to Monitor AWS Direct Connect & Network Performance

 - A Network Monitoring Template must be configured to create the network performance monitoring session.

 Continuous AWS monitoring allows you to detect AWS and network outages within 5 seconds and network degradation within a minute.
 It is also possible to go back in time and see the exact network performance for every minute of the previous week.
 Traceroutes are also executed periodically in both directions to identify hop-by-hop issues and to keep track of the historial latency between hops.
-With all these features, it will be much easier to identify and troubleshoot network performance issues.
+With all these features, it will be much easier to identify and troubleshoot network issues.

 You can also learn how to use Obkio's AWS Agent to monitor the performance of Amazon Chime, or other unified communication applications in our UC Monitoring collection.